software-mansion/react-native-gesture-handler/docs/docs/handler-pan.md

 ### `translationX`

-Translation of the pan gesture along X axis accumulated over the time of the gesture.
+Translation of the pan gesture along X-axis accumulated over the time of the gesture.
 The value is expressed in the point units.

 ### `translationY`